 Let’s go back to our Customer Portal app.

-The Customers user role relates to two other objects:
+The Customers user role relates to two other tables:

-The graphic below shows how you can map out the relationships between your objects for this example.
+The graphic below shows how you can map out the relationships between your tables for this example:

 Customers and Services